The INTEGRO-E is a fully electric version of the ACESO ambulance and It retains all of its ground breaking features.

 The whole process takes around four minutes.
 The depleted trailer is pulled into the charging station onto a charging point which moves the trailers up to charge and across to the pickup point where they are lowered ready for collection.
 The charging station size is determined by the number of trailer housed in it.

 We estimate that the INTEGRO-E would have a range of 190 miles of battery trailer power alone before the trailer required changing, but the main battery pack in the ambulance is estimated to give up to a 3000 mile range.
 This is a result of the clever regenerative system designed into the braking system and gearbox.
 The later generating power when the gearbox changes down through a series of four specially designed electric motors which feed electrical power back to the batteries to replace the charge used in accelerating.

 For these paramedics we have the INTEGRO-ER, meaning extended range.
 This ambulance retains the detachable trailer concept and looks exactly the same as the ACESO / INTEGRO-E. We have merely installed more batteries to extend the vehicles range.
-These are all housed in the main vehicles chassis as we now have a total vehicle weight of 7.5 tons.
+These are all housed in the main vehicles chassis as we now have a total vehicle weight of up to 7.5 tons.

 Sign up to receive updates, promotions, and sneak peaks of Swab Test.